SompongSoftwareEnterprise/GMO/use-cases/uc303-entrepreneur-check-121-122.md

 ----------
 1. System show basic information of selected request in user included status of document สทช.
 1-2/1, and สทช.
 1-2/2.
 2. User can select (click on link) each document.
-System will popup more information about selected document 2a.
-User can download each document by click download button.
+System will popup more information about selected document
+3. User can download each document by click download button in popup content.

 Alternate Flows
 ---------------